vacantplanet/boiler/docs/index.md

 * Code reuse with template [inheritance](layouts.md) and [inclusion](inserts.md).
 * You use plain PHP in your templates.
 No need to learn another syntax.
-* Fully tested and statically analyzed with Psalm set to level 1  (disclaimer:
+* Fully tested and statically analyzed with Psalm set to level 1.
-  `reportMixedIssues` is disabled).
 * Reasonable performance.

 Next: [*Quick Start*](quickstart.md) or [*The Engine*](engine.md).